Select a mode and click the Begin button to start the quiz.

 Mineral streak colors by Amber Petrie

-OtTeR2 gratefully utilizes jQuery, jQuery UI, circle-progress, jCanvas, jQuery.extendext, lscache, and RoundDown (a local fork of Countdown 360) to ease development and add features.
+OtTeR2 gratefully utilizes jQuery, jQuery UI, circle-progress, jCanvas, jQuery.extendext, QR Code Generator, RoundDown (a local fork of Countdown 360), and rStorage to ease development and add features.
 Testing uses QUnit and jquery-simulate.